 Step 1: Screening

-- The purpose of screening is to identify students who demonstrate potential in the areas of General Intellectual Ability and Creative Thinking.
-While nominations may be submitted throughout the school year, screening is done during designated windows and follows the below process.
+- The purpose of screening is to identify students who demonstrate exceptional ability or potential in academics.
+While referrals may be submitted throughout the school year, screening is done during the fall semester and spring semester.

 - All kindergarten students are screened in January and February, and kindergarten QUEST-G/T classes start on March 1.

-- If a student meets the qualifying criteria in Step 1, permission from the parent is requested for individual testing in the area of high general intellectual ability.
+- If a student meets the screening criteria in Step 1, permission from the parent is requested if not already received for the assessment of GT abilities.

 - Multiple measures of intellectual ability are administered, and other documentation of intellectual ability collected by the campus QUEST-G/T specialist teacher.

-- All documentation is brought before a district screening committee, which makes the final decision for placement.
+- All data is reviewed by a GT identification committee, which makes the final decision for placement.